 Once successful, the worry becomes that we in the West may very shortly have to buy, or licence under-patent, our own reactor technology.
-This sounds like a considerable opportunity and wake up call for both Government and the Nuclear Industry.
+This should sound like a considerable opportunity and wake up call for both Government and the Nuclear Industry.

-Construction costs for Liquid Flouride Thorium Reactors are much lower – approximately $200 million, than for Rapid Breeder Uranium Reactors that can run into the several billions of dollars.
+Construction costs for Liquid Fluoride Thorium Reactors are much lower – approximately $200 million, than for Rapid Breeder Uranium Reactors which can run into the several billions of dollars ordinarily.
 Spent thorium fuel is less voluminous and has a much shorter storage and radio-active half-life than Uranium.

-Thorium Reactions require constant “feeding” of fuel and all reactions stop immediately as soon as power fails.
-Uranium Reactors must have cooling pumps operational in order to avoid melting down – as was seen in Fukushima, Japan in 2011.
+Thorium Reactions require constant “feeding” of fuel – and as soon as the conveyor belt feeding the fuel to the reaction stops, so stops all reactions – immediately.
+Uranium Reactors, in comparison, must have cooling pumps operational at all times in order to avoid the reactor overheating and melting down – as was saw in Fukushima, Japan in 2011.

 Low-CO2, Inexpensive Cold, Expensive Hot, Concentrated